IdanTzurdecker/EdgeCrdtReportTracker/README.md

 - Brainstorming and research leads me to Merkle trees for verifying hash at root & Hub-and-Spoke Architecture

 ## Notes:
-- Does not Automaticly trigger sync : Currently manual but would add background timers
+- Does not Automaticly trigger sync : This demo has manual syncs but would add background timers for automatic
 - Nodes use in-memory storage
 - Sync Triggers are manual
   - Makes it easier to demo scenarios.
 In production would add background sync timers